Library of Congress YouTube channel thumbnail

 historic lectures american history lectures constitutional law talks

-Shares focus on historic and American history lectures and constitutional law talks (queries: historic lectures, american history lectures, constitutional law talks) with low-to-moderate search match (33%) but high content similarity (71%), reflecting scholarly-history content akin to LOC’s holdings.
+Shares focus on historic and American history content and constitutional topics (queries: historic lectures, american history lectures, constitutional law talks); search overlap is modest (33%), but content similarity is high (71%), signaling LOC-like scholarly lectures delivered in a college context.

 Is this your channel?